tamarin-prover/tamarin-prover/manual/src/013_contact-and-further-reading.md

 Dominik Schoop, Sam Scott, Jorden Whitefield, oggy- and many others.

-This manual was initially written by David Basin, Cas Cremers, Jannik Dreier, Sasa Radomirovic, Ralf Sasse, Benedikt Schmidt, Lara Schmidt.
+This manual was initially written by David Basin, Cas Cremers, Jannik Dreier, Sasa Radomirovic, Ralf Sasse, Benedikt Schmidt, Lara Schmid.
 It includes part of the initial tutorial by Simon Meier and Benedikt Schmidt.